LaurensNeinders/tmrl-trackmap/README.md

 # tmrl-lidarmap
- Based on tmrl. uses a the road of ahead as input for the AI to improve the performance
+ Based on tmrl.
+Uses piece of road ahead of the car as input for the AI to improve the performance
 # TMRL

 [![PyPI version](https://badge.fury.io/py/tmrl.svg)](https://badge.fury.io/py/tmrl)